 Before I begin, let’s answer a question.
 What is grief?
-According to Wikipedia “Grief is a multifaceted response to loss, particularly to the loss of someone or something that has died, to which a bond or affection was formed.
+According to Wikipedia, “Grief is a multifaceted response to loss, particularly to the loss of someone or something that has died, to which a bond or affection was formed.
 Although conventionally focused on the emotional response to loss, it also has physical, cognitive, behavioral, social, cultural, spiritual and philosophical dimensions.”

-The 5 stages of grief
+The five stages of grief

 Denial & Isolation:

-Coping with loss is ultimately a deeply personal and singular experience — nobody can help you go through it more easily or understand all the emotions that you’re going through.
+Coping with a loss is ultimately a deeply personal and singular experience — nobody can help you go through it more easily or understand all the emotions that you’re going through.
 But others can be there for you and help comfort you through this process.
 The best thing you can do is to allow yourself to feel the grief as it comes over you.
 Resisting it only will prolong the natural process of healing.

 The strategies that have helped

-Getting it all out.
+I am getting it all out.

-Taking action to help others.
+We are taking action to help others.